Health Care: New & Improved

 But change is afoot.
 "The system is shifting," says Dr. Adam Perlman, executive director of the Duke Center for Integrative Health.
 "We're seeing much more emphasis on prevention and lifestyle.
 It's an exciting time for integrative health."

 It was a friend of Stacy's who helped the Brindises solve their unexplained infertility.
 She was a nurse in an obstetrician's office and she told Stacy that she had met many women who had used acupuncture successfully when they were trying to get pregnant.
 Despite some misgivings about the little she knew about acupuncture—namely, that it involved a lot of tiny needles—Stacy booked an appointment at the Acupuncture and Chinese Medical Center in Edina, Minnesota.

 "My first surprise was that the doctor spent a good hour and a half with me," Stacy says.
 "She asked me detailed questions about my eating habits, stress levels, and lifestyle.
 She took the time to get to know all of my habits so I could make choices that were more conducive to pregnancy.
 Her assessing my overall well-being made me feel really comfortable and taken care of."

 The acupuncturist advised once-a-week acupuncture sessions and dietary adjustments.
 Five weeks later, Stacy got her second surprise: She was pregnant.
 Stacy and Mike welcomed a healthy baby boy into the world in November.

-Emma Semmpala is associate director of the Center for Compassion and Altruism Research and Education at Standford University and a research scientist and honorary fellow with the University of Wisonsin-Madison's Center for Investigating Healthy Minds.
+Emma Seppala is associate director of the Center for Compassion and Altruism Research and Education at Standford University and a research scientist and honorary fellow with the University of Wisconsin-Madison's Center for Investigating Healthy Minds.